10 Best WordPress Backup Plugins in 2023

 WordPress backup plugins are not all built the same.
 Most of them use site server space to store backups, using up valuable resources.
 Others struggle to backup large sites, and often fail at restores.

 Many people write in to us asking whether to back up the full site, or just a part of it.
-How the backups are stored, if there is a size limitation and concomitant extra charges for large sites, and many similar questions led us to test all the best WordPress backup solutions.
+How the backups are stored, if there is a size limitation or extra charges for large sites, and many similar questions led us to test all the best WordPress backup solutions.

 Your website backups should be secure, well-managed, and just work when you need them.
 We’ve done the research and crunched the information, so you can make an informed decision for your WordPress backup.